idealo/imagededup/README.md

 - *image_dir*: Optional, directory where all image files are present.

 - *encoding_map*: Optional, used instead of *image_dir* attribute.
 Set it equal to the dictionary of file names and corresponding features (hashes/cnn encodings).
-The mentioned map can be generated using the corresponding [*encode_images*](#feature-generation-for-all-images-in-a-directory) method.
+The mentioned dictionary can be generated using the corresponding [*encode_images*](#feature-generation-for-all-images-in-a-directory) method.
 - *scores*: Setting it to *True* returns the scores representing the hamming distance (for hashing) or cosine similarity (for cnn) of each of the duplicate file names from the key file.
 In this case, the returned 'duplicates' dictionary has